Kevin0901881/Dot-Drop/README.md

 # Dot-Drop

 Dot Drop is a casual Android game designed to be intuitive, simple, and additive.
 It is created using the LibGDX framework and utilizes Google Play Game Services for leaderboards and achievements.
+Google's Admod service is used for in-app advertisements and revenue generation.
 It is published on the Google Play Store and can be downloaded here: play.google.com/store/apps/details?id=com.kevinli.dotdropgame

 Below is a description of the game, as pitched in the Play Store listing: